noahpierau/articles/decred-messaging-proposal.md

 ## Suggested changes

 Everyone has been invited to participate in the messaging RFP.
-To me, this symbolizes the true spirit of Decred: a digital collective of independent individuals who choose to work together.
+To me, this symbolizes the true spirit of Decred: a digital collective of sovereign individuals who work together to create value.

+The core insight, to me, is that we live in disruptive times in which many activities are moving to the digital realm.
+Online collaboration with strangers is the next frontier for humanity.

+Let's explore Decred's positioning:

+    Insights - in current disruptive times, our lives are increasingly moving to the digital realm. we can not rely of previous financial system to preserve our wealth

+    Problem - wealth is best protected when people work together. however, online collaboration to create, store and transact value is difficult (especially with strangers)

+    Solution - introducing Decred, a digital collective of sovereign individuals who create, store and transact value in a trustless way

+    How it works - value can be created in multiple ways (code, content, art, music, video) and is stored and transacted in DCR

 What would the tagline change to?

-* Decred is a digital collective of independent individuals around the world
+* Decred is a digital collective of sovereign individuals
 * DCR is community money that is Secure, Adaptable, Sustainable